RaceLine3c/Starter/README.md

 # Racing starter

+The code based on a library [Nanpy](https://github.com/nanpy/nanpy-firmware) for the Raspberry Pi to control the Arduino.

 This project consists in imitating the traffic lights of a race start with sound, traffic lights... (the lights are not of several colors maybe in a future update).
 So to do this you'll need :

     - Raspberry Pi